Topzee001/angry_bird/README.md

 ## UI/UX

-Quick Menu provides an intuitive and user-friendly interface:
+Angry Bird provides an intuitive and user-friendly interface:

 - Splash Screen: Displays an icon and app name while initializing.
+-
 - Menu Screen: List of all menus cutomers can order from.
 - Add item Screen: Screen for adding new meal items to the menu.